 • Transient Ischemic Attack – Commonly referred to as TIA, these mini strokes are the result of a blocked artery.
 However, unlike ischemic strokes, TIAs are short lived and resolve themselves.
 In fact, their short duration results in many individuals ignoring the symptoms.
 While TIAs are not life threatening, they often serve as precursors to strokes.
 Receiving treatment for TIAs can avoid further health issues in the long run.

-For additional information on stroke and TIA or to learn more about your specific risk for developing these issues, contact NY Neurology Associates today.
+For additional information on stroke and TIA or to learn more about your specific risk for developing these issues, contact us today.